4 min read

 MJF printing technology offers a limited range of materials but they are very versatile from a mechanical point of view.
 Currently there are five materials available.
 These materials are PA11, PA12, PA12GB, TPU and polypropylene.
 For an in-depth discussion we recommend you to read: HP Multi Jet Fusion (MJF) 3D Printing Materials and Properties

-Being able to produce at low cost 100% filled, functional parts with complicated and detailed designs without the need for any support, this technology offers a wide range of solutions, here we will limit ourselves to the main ones:
+Being able to produce at low cost 100% filled, functional parts with complicated and detailed designs without the need for any support, this technology offers a wide range of solutions, here we will limit ourselves to the main ones.

 One of 12 HP Multi Jet Fusion printers installed by Weerg.
 Get an instant quote.

-A question that must be asked when asking whether one technology is better than another is: better for what?
+One question that must be asked when asking whether one technology is better than another is: better for what?

-But it must also be said that FDM printers, albeit with a limited range of professional uses, can provide visually acceptable parts and a considerable range of materials with an investment that starts at around € 150 against the € 500,000 needed to set up a single MJF.
+But it also has to be said that FDM printers, although with a limited range of professional uses, can provide visually acceptable parts and a considerable range of materials with an investment starting at around 150 euros versus the 500,000 euros needed to set up a single MJF.

 4 min read